 - Evaluate the quantized model and generate the frozen model: After QAT,

 generate the frozen model after evaluating the quantized graph with a checkpoint

 file.
 This can be done by calling the following function after building the

 float evaluation graph.
 As the freeze process depends on the quantize evaluation

-# eval.py # ... # Create the float evaluation graph model = model_fn(is_training=False) # *Set the quantize configurations from tensorflow.contrib import decent_q q_config = decent_q.QuantizeConfig(input_nodes=['net_in'], output_nodes=['net_out'], input_shapes=[[-1, 224, 224, 3]]) # *Call Vai_q_tensorflow api to create the quantize evaluation graph decent_q.CreateQuantizeEvaluationGraph(config=q_config) # *Call Vai_q_tensorflow api to freeze the model and generate the deploy model decent_q.CreateQuantizeDeployGraph(checkpoint="path to checkpoint folder", config=q_config) # start the evaluation, users can use sess.run, tf.train, tf.estimator, tf.slim and so on # ...
+# eval.py # ... # Create the float evaluation graph model = model_fn(is_training=False) # *Set the quantize configurations import vai_q_tensorflow q_config = vai_q_tensorflow.QuantizeConfig(input_nodes=['net_in'], output_nodes=['net_out'], input_shapes=[[-1, 224, 224, 3]]) # *Call Vai_q_tensorflow api to create the quantize evaluation graph vai_q_tensorflow.CreateQuantizeEvaluationGraph(config=q_config) # *Call Vai_q_tensorflow api to freeze the model and generate the deploy model vai_q_tensorflow.CreateQuantizeDeployGraph(checkpoint="path to checkpoint folder", config=q_config) # start the evaluation, users can use sess.run, tf.train, tf.estimator, tf.slim and so on # ...